 - Hotel room charges

-- Food and drink(i.e. in overnight trips)
+- Food and drink(i.e. on overnight trips)

 - Public transport, such as taxi fares